farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/README.md

    ```

 3. Enable Istio injection for the namespace.
 Set the kubeconfig context to point to the namespace and create the Docker image pull Secret.

+   > [!Note]
-   > Note: You will need a Docker API Key so that Kubernetes can pull the Docker images from your Docker account.
+   > - You will need a Docker API Key so that Kubernetes can pull the Docker images from your Docker account.
+   > - `docker server` could be e.g. `https://index.docker.io/v1/` or your private docker registry server. **For this example, you may use the public Docker registry.
+However the recommended approach is to use a private Docker registry**.
+   > - `docker user` is the username of your docker registry account.
+   > - `docker password` is the API Key of your docker registry account.

    ```shell
    make prepare-kyma-for-deployment